Working from Home – Where Do You Find the Motivation?

 Write the opening line of a proposal, reply to an email, vacuum the floor of your office if you must.
 But just do something related to work.
 I have a wonderful friend with whom I am in a business mastermind group with.
 I caught up with her a few days after supposedly getting back into the swing of things.
 Just seeing her and what she had achieved in the last four weeks was enough to start my engine.

-- Imagine you have a visit from the Almightly every three months- now live accordingly.”
+- Imagine you have a visit from the Almighty every three months – now live accordingly.”

 The third point hit me like a ton of bricks.
-Just thinking about having a visit from my personal Higher Power (for some it could be God, Him, the Universe, Spirit Guide etc) was enough to get going.
+Just thinking about having a visit from my personal Higher Power (for some it could be God, Him, the Universe, Spirit Guide, etc.) was enough to get me going.

 Now, if you will excuse me, I am firing on all cylinders and only have 40 minutes before I have to pick up my daughter from school.
 I have suddenly found inspiration, motivation and have reignited the passion!

-Jo Barrett-Lennard has been a Work at Home mum (she’s Australian!) for just over 3 years.
+Jo Barrett-Lennard has been a Work-at-Home mum (she’s Australian!) for just over three years.
 After working as an Image Consultant and Stylist for just over two years, she is also branching out into business branding and what that means for women working from home.
-A passion of hers is writing, and is published in various online and print publications in Western Australia.
-Jo juggles being a single parent to her four year old daughter Grace and her cat Fish with writing her novel.
-For more information on Jo please see: Elegance and Grace.
+A passion of hers is writing and is published in various online and print publications in Western Australia.
+Jo juggles being a single parent to her four-year-old daughter Grace and her cat Fish with writing her novel.

 Hi Jo,